-A large (up to 112 mm snout to vent) and thick set skink.
 Dorsal (upper) surfaces are light to dark brown, either uniform or with long streaks (either paler or darker than the base colour).
 Flanks grey brown with irregular black markings and numerous pale streaks or blotches (often with a dark edge), which merge into a dark area above the forelimbs.
 Belly yellow to pink, either uniform or with dark flecks; throat cream coloured, sometimes with a spattering of dark flecks.
 A pale, black outlined tear drop is seen under each eye.

 Ages of over ten years recorded for wild animals.
-Captive animals have been reported to live 35+ years (D. Keall, personal communication, October 6, 2016).
+Captive animals have been reported to live 55+ years (D. Keall, personal communication, May 22, 2021).

 Ecology and habitat

 McGregor's skinks are a crepuscular or nocturnal species.
 They occupy a range of coastal habitats including open rocky platforms among dense vegetation such as flax (Phormium spp.), and New Zealand iceplant (Disphyma australe).
 They also inhabit coastal forest and scrub where they take refuge among thick leaf litter, under rocks and logs, or in seabird burrows during the day.
 McGregor's skinks are particularly susceptible to evaporative water loss through their skin, so utilise humid and thermally stable microhabitats.

 McGregor's skinks are solitary and aggressively territorial.
 They have been recorded attacking and killing other lizards (including their own species) when caught in pitfall traps.